asterisk/documentation/docs/Development/Debugging/CLI-commands-useful-for-debugging.md

----

-**WARNING!: Warning!**
+!!! warning Warning!
     Compiling with DEBUG\_THREADS can reduce the performance of Asterisk.
 Primarily in terms of CPU consumption.

----
+[//]: # (end-warning)

 This command is not available until you compile with [DEBUG\_THREADS](/Getting-Started/Installing-Asterisk/Installing-Asterisk-From-Source/Using-Menuselect-to-Select-Asterisk-Options) and it is generally preferred that you also compile with [BETTER\_BACKTRACES](/Getting-Started/Installing-Asterisk/Installing-Asterisk-From-Source/Using-Menuselect-to-Select-Asterisk-Options) to get the most useful output.